Roadmap

 Mosaik’s Raft variant is crash-fault tolerant.
 The zipnet liveness item applies to every committee.
 A future BFT variant in mosaik would be inherited by every component; until then, a deliberately compromised committee member can DoS liveness in its own committee.

-Some confluence roles (cross-chain intent routing over many chains, cross-feed correlation of sensitive oracles) may want post-quantum confidentiality ahead of their upstream citizens themselves.
+Some composite-organism roles (cross-chain intent routing over many chains, cross-feed correlation of sensitive oracles) may want post-quantum confidentiality ahead of their upstream members themselves.
 Research-complete for several threshold schemes; engineering-deferred.
-The organism surface does not change; only the crypto inside the confluence’s state machine does.
+The organism surface does not change; only the crypto inside the composite organism’s state machine does.

 New mid-rung composition classes